 Evolutionist Loren Eiseley declared concerning man: “Once he was thought a fallen angel; then we found him to be an ascended ape” (1962, 4).

-What Does the Evidence Show?
+What Does the Science Show?

 Evolutionary claims to the contrary, the evidence does not even remotely indicate a kindred relationship between human beings and apes.

-This is simply one of those tell-tale evidences of the creative genius of the Great Designer (God) who fashioned the wonderful world of living creatures to inhabit the same general environment, planet Earth.
+This is simply one of those tell-tale evidences of the the Great Designer’s creative genius.
+God fashioned a wonderful world of living creatures to inhabit the same general environment, planet Earth.